sdiehl/wiwinwlh/tutorial.md

 --------

-A category is an algebraic structure that includes a notion of an identity and a composition operation that is associative and preserves dentis.
+A category is an algebraic structure that includes a notion of an identity and a composition operation that is associative and preserves identities.

 ```haskell
 class Category cat where